AI Image Generator for Educators

 Reflection

-Working with Reality AI was my first time working with AI models and conversational agents, which challenged me to think beyond traditional interfaces and explore how predictive design could reduce user effort.
-Designing AI agents taught me how to approach emerging technologies with curiosity while still grounding decisions in user needs.
+This project was my first time working with AI models and conversational agents, which challenged me to think beyond traditional interfaces and explore how predictive design could reduce user effort.

 Key takeaways from this project include: